 Finally, see those light displays

 Holiday events will expire after the new year, and if you’re spending winter break in NJ, you can get in those last-minute special events this time of year.
-Stay cozy in your car as you admire the drive-through Christmas lights or walk around for a Holiday Light Show—either way, the lights will put the whole family in a merry mood.
-Don’t miss the Anne Ellen Christmas Tree Farm full of wintery wonderland goodness.
+Stay cozy in your car as you admire the drive-through Christmas lights like the Magic of Lights at PNC Arts Center or the Diggerland USA Drive-Thru, or buckle up for the Winter WonderLights in East Brunswick.
+Or walk around for a Holiday Light Show—either way, the lights will put the whole family in a merry mood.
+Don’t miss the Anne Ellen Christmas Tree Farm, which is full of winter wonderland goodness.
 And there are plenty of Hanukkah and Kwanzaa events to celebrate in NJ, along with winter activities too.

 Take a weekend road trip

 Sneaking away after the busy holidays can be just the thing you need to recharge your family’s batteries.
 Luckily, there are plenty of family-friendly resorts in and around NJ for all ages and budgets you can drive to in under 2 hours.
-Whether you want to experience the shore at the Ocean Place Resort & Spa in Long Branch or stay overnight nestled in the mountains at the Mohonk Mountain House in New Paltz, NY, a little getaway is always a good idea.
+Whether you want to experience the shore at the Ocean Place Resort & Spa in Long Branch or Ocean Casino Resort in Atlantic City, visit Great Wolf Lodge or stay overnight nestled in the mountains at the Mohonk Mountain House in New Paltz, NY, a little getaway is always a good idea.
 Or why not rent a cozy cabin?

 Think waterparks are only a summertime thing?
 Nope—you can plunge down a waterslide, drift in the lazy river, or get knocked down in the wave pool.
-There are a bunch of indoor waterparks to discover all over the state, including American Dream DreamWorks Waterpark in East Rutherford and Big Kahunas in West Berlin.
-Kids will have a ball getting soaked indoors, and you’ll all feel like you want on a resort vacay miles away.
+There are a bunch of indoor waterparks to discover nearby, including American Dream DreamWorks Waterpark in East Rutherford, Big Kahuna’s in West Berlin, or The Kartrite Resort and Indoor Waterpark in New York.
+Kids will have a ball getting soaked indoors, and you’ll all feel like you were on a resort vacay miles away.

 Travel over the river (Delaware or Hudson)

 One of the awesome things about living here is our access to two world-class cities—New York and Philadelphia—that can put you in the heart of each one for a day trip or overnight.
 Use these days off to explore the NYC classics like the Empire State Building and Central Park Zoo or unique attractions like the Museum of Ice Cream or The Edge in NYC.
-Or check out the historical sights and museums in the City of Brotherly Love, like Independence Hall and The Franklin Institute, or different Philly spots like Once Upon a Nation Storytelling.
-Or visit Longwood Gardens for an extra special winter treat.
-And if you don’t want to head to a busy city, New Jersey is full of unique downtowns to explore, from historical Morristown to nostalgic Cape May.
+In Philly, check out the historical sights and museums like Independence Hall and The Franklin Institute and different Philly spots like Once Upon a Nation Storytelling.
+Or visit Longwood Gardens outside the city for an extra special winter treat.
+New Jersey is also full of unique downtowns, from historical Morristown to nostalgic Cape May.

 Glide on an ice skating rink

 Whether you’re a beginner or an expert skater, ice skating is a fun workout and bonding experience with the fam.
-Check out one of these NJ ice rinks with outdoor, festive skating like Vintner Wonderland at Renault, or if the weather isn’t the best (or too warm), head to one of the indoor skating rinks, like the NHL regulation-size rink at Skylands Ice World in Stockholm.
+Check out one of these NJ ice rinks with outdoor, festive skating like Vintner Wonderland at Renault, or if the weather isn’t the best (or too warm), head to one of the indoor skating rinks, like the NHL regulation-size rink at Skylands Ice World in Stockholm or American Dream’s rink in East Rutherford.

 Go under the sea

-The temps may be dropping, but there is plenty of sea life to see indoors.
+The temps may be dropping, but plenty of sea life can be seen indoors.
 From observing brilliant and bright fish at Jenkinson’s Aquarium in Point Pleasant Beach to seeing the sharks up close at the NJ SEA LIFE Aquarium in East Rutherford or hanging with the hippos at the Camden Adventure Aquarium, the aquariums in NJ are perfect for your little sea explorer.

 Climb to new heights